List of Contents

 Would we return to Staithes, England?

 That’s a big fat resounding YES!
-It’s a great seaside time in Yorkshire to visit with or without kids.
+It’s a great seaside town in Yorkshire to visit with or without kids.
 The town itself is super pretty and the beach is the perfect size for a few hours.
 I’d love to stay in one of the colourful cottages and use it as a base to explore the Cleveland Way.
 If you’re heading to the North York Moors I think it’s a great (quieter) alternative to busier Robin Hoods Bay or Whitby.

 Pin this post about Staithes, England to plan your next visit to seaside towns in Yorkshire.